BidaskClub Upgrades Euronet Worldwide (NASDAQ:EEFT) to Sell

-Euronet Worldwide (NASDAQ:EEFT) was upgraded by analysts at BidaskClub from a “strong sell” rating to a “sell” rating in a note issued to investors on Thursday, BidAskClub reports.
+BidaskClub upgraded shares of Euronet Worldwide (NASDAQ:EEFT) from a strong sell rating to a sell rating in a report issued on Thursday morning, BidAskClub reports.

 In related news, VP Jeffrey B. Newman sold 5,000 shares of Euronet Worldwide stock in a transaction on Friday, February 28th.
 The shares were sold at an average price of $124.20, for a total value of $621,000.00.
-Following the transaction, the vice president now owns 6,981 shares in the company, valued at approximately $867,040.20.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, Director M Jeannine Strandjord bought 2,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 11th.
-The stock was acquired at an average price of $100.13 per share, for a total transaction of $200,260.00.
-Following the transaction, the director now owns 43,305 shares in the company, valued at $4,336,129.65.
+Following the completion of the sale, the vice president now owns 6,981 shares of the company’s stock, valued at approximately $867,040.20.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, Director M Jeannine Strandjord purchased 2,000 shares of Euronet Worldwide stock in a transaction that occurred on Wednesday, March 11th.
+The stock was acquired at an average cost of $100.13 per share, with a total value of $200,260.00.
+Following the transaction, the director now owns 43,305 shares in the company, valued at approximately $4,336,129.65.
 The disclosure for this purchase can be found here.
 Company insiders own 6.30% of the company’s stock.

-A number of large investors have recently modified their holdings of the stock.
-HighTower Advisors LLC purchased a new position in Euronet Worldwide in the 1st quarter worth $280,000.
-Voloridge Investment Management LLC purchased a new position in Euronet Worldwide in the 1st quarter worth $1,327,000.
-Advisor Group Holdings Inc. purchased a new position in Euronet Worldwide in the 1st quarter worth $1,693,000.
-Capital Research Global Investors raised its position in Euronet Worldwide by 10.6% in the 1st quarter.
-Capital Research Global Investors now owns 695,600 shares of the business services provider’s stock worth $59,627,000 after purchasing an additional 66,800 shares during the period.
-Finally, Capital International Investors raised its position in Euronet Worldwide by 0.4% in the 1st quarter.
-Capital International Investors now owns 848,590 shares of the business services provider’s stock worth $72,741,000 after purchasing an additional 3,100 shares during the period.
-Institutional investors own 92.94% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of EEFT.
+AE Wealth Management LLC purchased a new position in Euronet Worldwide during the 4th quarter worth $209,000.
+Zurcher Kantonalbank Zurich Cantonalbank boosted its holdings in Euronet Worldwide by 19.3% during the 4th quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 4,597 shares of the business services provider’s stock worth $724,000 after acquiring an additional 744 shares during the last quarter.
+Loring Wolcott & Coolidge Fiduciary Advisors LLP MA boosted its holdings in Euronet Worldwide by 82.5% during the 4th quarter.
+Loring Wolcott & Coolidge Fiduciary Advisors LLP MA now owns 3,229 shares of the business services provider’s stock worth $509,000 after acquiring an additional 1,460 shares during the last quarter.
+Landsberg Bennett & Dubbaneh LLC boosted its holdings in Euronet Worldwide by 210.7% during the 4th quarter.
+Landsberg Bennett & Dubbaneh LLC now owns 11,554 shares of the business services provider’s stock worth $1,823,000 after acquiring an additional 7,835 shares during the last quarter.
+Finally, Strs Ohio boosted its holdings in Euronet Worldwide by 94.9% during the 4th quarter.
+Strs Ohio now owns 4,007 shares of the business services provider’s stock worth $631,000 after acquiring an additional 1,951 shares during the last quarter.
+92.94% of the stock is currently owned by hedge funds and other institutional investors.

 About Euronet Worldwide